tryphotino/photino.Documentation/04-Photino.Samples.md

 ## Overview
 These samples represent a wide range of starter projects that highlight the use of various web UI frameworks and Photino capabilities on the .NET platform.

-The Visual Studio solution source code can be found in the [GitHub repository]( https://github.com/tryphotino/photino.Samples )
+The Visual Studio solution source code can be found in the [GitHub repository]( https://github.com/tryphotino/photino.Samples ).

 ## Usage Instructions
 If you just want to use the samples projects (not become a contributor), we recommend installing the project templates for Visual Studio and/or dotnet CLI (with or without VS Code).
-The templates will create the sample projects authored here.
+The templates will create the sample projects.

 ## Available Samples
-The following templates are available and new samples are being added:
+The following templates are available and new samples will be added:
 * **photinoapp** - basic .NET 5 sample
 * **photinoangular** - basic sample with Angular UI
 * **photinoreact** - basic sample with React.js UI